-The Guardians intervene in a war between the Shi’Ar and Kree and travel through time!
+When the Guardians intervened in a war between the Shi’Ar and Kree and traveled through time!

 If you only judged the Guardians of the Galaxy’s involvement in War of Kings by the main book, you’d miss a whole lot of behind-the-scenes adventures with the team trying to not only stop the conflict before it began, but also stop the battles from tearing apart reality!
 Luckily, Dan Abnett, Andy Lanning, Brad Walker, and Wes Craig chronicled those very adventures in the pages of GUARDIANS OF THE GALAXY #13–19.

 Everything kicked off with the team enjoying some spirits in Knowhere’s bar, Starlin’s, just before a fight erupted.
 Adam Warlock appeared to stop the fisticuffs and he soon patched things up with Peter Quill in an effort to focus their attentions on stopping the growing conflict between Vulcan’s Shi’Ar and the Inhuman-led Kree.
 They hatched a relatively revolutionary idea to actually send two groups to each side and just talk it out.
 Quill lead Jack Flag, Gamora, Bug and Phyla—now going by Martyr—to visit Black Bolt and company while Rocket, Groot, Adam Warlock, Drax, and Major Victory ported to chat with Vulcan.